Serralves: Directors

 The first director was Vicente Todolí (born in Valencia, Spain, in 1958).
 After his position as Chief Curator (1986–88) and then artistic director of IVAM (Instituto Valenciano de Arte Moderno) 1988–96, he joined the Museu Serralves as its founding Director in 1996, participating in Siza's new building project for the Contemporary Art Museum, inaugurated in 1999.
 His last project at Serralves was the first Francis Bacon exhibition in Portugal, "Caged-Uncaged".

 In 2003, Vicente Todolí was appointed Director of the Tate Modern in London and João Fernandes, who had been with the museum since its opening in 1999, succeeded him as director until 2013.
 Under Fernandes, exhibitions at the Serralves included "Robert Rauschenberg: Travelling '70–'76" (2008) and "Bruce Nauman: One Hundred Fish Fountain, 2005" (2008).

-In 2013, the British art historian Suzanne Cotter, former Guggenheim Abu Dhabi's curator, replaced João Fernandes.
-In 2019 the French Philippe Vergne was appointed the new director of Serralves.
+In 2013, the British art historian Suzanne Cotter, former Guggenheim Abu Dhabi curator, succeeded João Fernandes.

+Upon the departure of Cotter in 2018, João Ribas, then Chief Curator, was promoted to director.

+In 2019 Ribas resigned the directorship over a controversy regarding censorship, and subsequently departed Portugal for a position with the California Institute of the Arts in Los Angeles.

+After being ousted as Director of the Museum of Contemporary Art, Los Angeles, in 2018 the French curator and director Philippe Vergne was appointed the new director of Serralves in 2019.